sensorario/go-book/Introduction/variables.md

 var varName = "value"
 ```

+### Short variable declaration

 We can also omit var keyword and just type variable with assignment.
 Creating a variable is so common that a shorter statement is available.
 The shorten way should be used whenever possible.
+The `:=` symbol is part of a *short variable declaration*.
+Is a statement that declares one or more variables.
+The statement gives them appropriate types based on the initializer values.

 ```go
 varName := "value"